gpsgate/csharpier/README.md

 `latest` tag for the latest version of CSharpier.
 Finally, it is able to adapt to historical changes in the CSharpier dependencies (net7/net8 SDK).

-The [workflow] is set to run once a week, and will only build and push new images if either this project has changed or a new version of CSharpier has been released.
+The [workflow] is set to run twice a week, and will only build and push new images if either this project has changed or a new version of CSharpier has been released.